 - Average Cost for PSA Gem Mint 10: $15

 - Average Cost for PSA Mint 9: $7

 The design of Aikman’s Topps Traded RC (#70T) is simple yet effective, and it’s the only one of his three RCs that shows him in his Cowboys uniform (helmet and pants included).
 This issue, which was released as a 132-card box set, also marked the first time Topps produced a traded set in football cards.

 Although his ’89 Score is considered the rookie card to get, this Topps Traded effort is still worthy of collecting.
 Its inflated PSA population report when compared to both its Pro Set and Score counterparts shows it’s a card that has a healthy number of football followers.

 1989 Score #270 Troy Aikman

-But the colored borders on the cards make them susceptible to chipping and this sometimes makes it difficult to find in PSA Gem Mint 10 condition.
+But the colored borders on the cards make them susceptible to chipping and thus sometimes difficult to find in PSA Gem Mint 10 condition.
 Another issue that sometimes hampers Aikman’s RC is poor centering.
 But his youthful grin coupled with the card’s simple design helps make Score his most sought-after and prized rookie issue.

 If you combine the overall purchase price of all three of Aikman’s rookie cards in PSA Gem Mint 10 condition, your total comes to just $145, with the front-running Score issue accounting for 76 percent of the pie.
 And to take it a step further on the affordability scale, if you ponied up for all three rookie cards in PSA Mint 9 condition, your total spend would come to a mere $35!
 Translation: This is an incredibly inexpensive buy-in for a first-ballot Pro Football Hall of Famer (Class of 2006) who also secured three Lombardi Trophies along the way!Start Your Set Today